 Nine elective courses are taken from the following list*:

 Completion of all three classes required to earn concentration:

 * With approval of the graduate program director, students can take up to two relevant elective courses from other College of Communication graduate programs or relevant elective courses from other graduate departments/programs outside of the College of Communication.

-Students in the Master of Arts in Relational Communication complete their degree requirements either by passing a comprehensive final examination or by completing a culminating project and enrolling in CMNS 596 as their 12th and final course.
+Students in the Master of Arts in Relational Communication complete their degree requirements by passing a comprehensive final examination.
 Students who attain a cumulative GPA of 3.7 or higher and obtain prior approval from the graduate program director have the option to complete a thesis.
-Students completing a thesis will enroll in RELC 599 as their 12th and final course in the quarter they defend their project/thesis.
+Students completing a thesis will enroll in RELC 599 as their 12th and final course in the quarter they defend their thesis.

 Students must maintain a minimum cumulative GPA of 3.00 in their graduate courses to remain in good academic standing.
 Students who do not meet this minimum cumulative requirement will be placed on academic probation and will be expected to attain the minimum cumulative requirement within two quarters.
 Failure to do so may result in dismissal from the program.